 At the end of the two year scheme pupils will have covered all topics which include, Number, Algebra, Shape and Data.

 Pupils in KS3 are also provided with an intervention scheme to boost their progression and thinking skills.
 The scheme requires pupils to be closely monitored and tracked to reach or exceed their targets.
-Pupils are given these opportunities during both weekdays as well on a Saturday.

 Key Stage 4 (Years 9, 10 and 11)